AidanGiebel/aidangiebel.github.io/projects/avl-xfoil-tool.md

 ## Objective

-Create an aerodynamic dataset that maps:
+Create an aerodynamic dataset that automatically maps:

 - Angle of Attack
 - Flight Velocity
 - Elevator Deflection

 to resulting aerodynamic forces and moments.
+This must be done on a pyhton based AVL model of a plane that can be easily changed and understood easier than in AVL's natural environment.

 This dataset was then used as a **lookup table representing the aircraft plant** for an autopilot simulation.